-Semantic communication is expected to play a key role in 6G networks \cite{Strinati20206GNB, Luo2022WC, Huang2023JointTA, Qin2021SemanticCP}.
-The core idea of this field is to focus on the meaning of the transmitted message, rather than on the full bit recovery.
-Indeed, bits may be directly affected by bad channel conditions, while the overall message may be preserved even in the case of syntactic mismatches.
-This novel view of wireless communication is influencing several applications ranging from image \cite{Patwa2020SemanticPreservingIC, Wang2019AnED}, to video compression and transmission \cite{Jiang2022WirelessSC, Shakarji2019AIPR}, and it is expected to increase its impact in much more fields in the next years \cite{Dai2021CommunicationBT}.
+Semantic communication is expected to play a key role in 6G networks \cite{Zhang2024CommSurvey, You2024NextGA, Strinati20206GNB, Luo2022WC, Huang2023JointTA, Qin2021SemanticCP}.
+The use of deep neural networks (DNNs) as a way to perform joint source-channel coding (JSCC) in wireless communications has been thoroughly investigated \cite{xu2023deep}.
+Leveraging DNNs as a way to capture semantic aspects of what is being coded has attracted significant research efforts in the last years, influencing several applications ranging from image compression \cite{Patwa2020SemanticPreservingIC, Wang2019AnED} and image forgery detection \cite{revisorecojione1} to video compression/transmission \cite{Jiang2022WirelessSC, Shakarji2019AIPR} and compressed deepfake video dection \cite{revisorecojione1}, and it is expected to increase its impact in many more fields in the next years \cite{Dai2021CommunicationBT}.

-Diffusion models have brought a real breakthrough in generative modeling, showing impressive results in several generation tasks, ranging from image \cite{Nichol2021GLIDETP, saharia2022photorealistic, Rombach2021latent, You2023CoBITAC} to audio \cite{Ghosal2023TexttoAudioGU, Popov2023OT, Huang2023MakeAnAudioTG, turetzky22_interspeech} or video generation \cite{hong2023cogvideo, Singer2022MakeAVideoTG, Gu2023SeerLI, Jiang2023Text2PerformerTH}.
+Later, a new branch of artificial intelligence gained attention, relying on the capabilities of DNNs to generate new content.
+In such a generative modeling branch, diffusion models represent a real breakthrough, showing impressive results in several generation tasks, ranging from image \cite{Nichol2021GLIDETP, saharia2022photorealistic, Rombach2021latent, You2023CoBITAC} to audio \cite{Ghosal2023TexttoAudioGU, Popov2023OT, Huang2023MakeAnAudioTG, turetzky22_interspeech} or video generation \cite{hong2023cogvideo, Singer2022MakeAVideoTG, Gu2023SeerLI, Jiang2023Text2PerformerTH}.
 Diffusion models synthesize samples starting from a standard Gaussian distribution and by performing an iterative denoising process up to the desired new content.
-This process makes diffusion model generation far stabler than generative adversarial networks \cite{Croitoru2023TPAMI}.
-Among the tasks in which diffusion models stand out, there is semantic image synthesis (SIS), which is the task of generating images consistent with a given semantic layout.
-Although most SIS approaches is based on generative adversarial networks \cite{tan2021diverse, park2019SPADE, schonfeld2021you, Zhu2020SemanticallyMI, liu2019learning}, in the last year, a novel SIS model surpasses other approaches by involving a diffusion model for synthesizing semantically-consistent high-quality scenes \cite{Wang2022SemanticIS}.
+This process makes diffusion model generation far stable than generative adversarial networks \cite{Croitoru2023TPAMI}.
+Among the tasks in which diffusion models stand out, there is semantic image synthesis (SIS), which consists in generating images coherent with a given semantic layout.
+Although most SIS approaches are based on generative adversarial networks \cite{tan2021diverse, park2019SPADE, schonfeld2021you, Zhu2020SemanticallyMI, liu2019learning}, in the last year, a novel SIS model outperforms other approaches by involving a diffusion model to synthesize semantically consistent high-quality scenes \cite{Wang2022SemanticIS}.